Lowcountry NFL Update (Week 4)

 AFC

 A.J.
-Green, WR, Cincinnati Bengals - Had 1 catch for 3 yards in a 33-25 win over Jacksonville.
+Green, WR, Cincinnati Bengals - Had 0 catches in a 27-3 loss to Baltimore.
 The Summerville alum has 14 catches for 118 yards

-Carlos Dunlap, DE, Cincinnati Bengals - Had 1 tackle and 1 pass deflection in a 33-25 win over Jacksonville.
+Carlos Dunlap, DE, Cincinnati Bengals - Had 1 tackle, 1 TFL and 1 sack in a 27-3 loss to Baltimore.
 The Ft.
-Dorchester alum has 16 tackles, 1 TFL and 2 pass deflections
+Dorchester alum has 17 tackles, 2 TFL, 2 pass deflections and 1 sack

-John Simpson, OL, Las Vegas Raiders - Played offensive line in a 30-23 loss to Buffalo
+John Simpson, OL, Las Vegas Raiders - Played offensive line in a 40-32 win over Kansas City

 NFC

-Robert Quinn, DE, Chicago Bears - Had 1 tackle in a 19-11 loss to Indianapolis.
+Robert Quinn, DE, Chicago Bears - No tackles in a 20-19 win over Tampa Bay.
 The Ft.
 Dorchester alum has 2 tackles, 1 TFL and 1 sack.

-Brandon Shell, OL, Seattle Seahawks - Played tackle in a 31-23 win over Miami
+Brandon Shell, OL, Seattle Seahawks - Played tackle in a 27-26 win over Minnesota

-Javon Kinlaw, DE, San Francisco 49ers - Had 4 tackles and 1 pass deflection in a 25-20 loss to Philadelphia.
-The Goose Creek alum has 9 tackles and 2 pass deflections
+Javon Kinlaw, DE, San Francisco 49ers - Had 3 tackles in a 43-17 loss to Miami.
+The Goose Creek alum has 12 tackles and 2 pass deflections

 Copyright 2020 WCSC.
 All rights reserved.